dhruvrajan/community/sigs/jvm/rfcs/20200126-tensorflow-data.md

 }
 ```

 A dataset can be constructed from a list of the constant `Operand`s generated
 from this dataset, and a list of `DataType` objects corresponding
 to the type of each component:

-(NOTE: each of the input components must share the same first "batch" dimension.)
+Note: Each of the input components must share the same first "batch" dimension.

 ```java
 Ops tf = // ...
 TensorFlow Ops accessor (either graph or eager)